florencialecha/madison-island-qa-automation-java-selenium/README.md

 ## 📃 Test Scenarios
 - **Search for Available Clothing Items:** This test verifies that users can easily search for and find the products they want using various search criteria, filters, and navigation through product categories.
 - **Filtered Search Test:** This test ensures that users can apply different combinations of filters to search results (e.g., price range, color, size) and obtain results that match both the search keyword and the applied filter.
-- **Category Navigation Test:** This test checks that users can navigate through product categories and subcategories from the menu, displaying the products within the selected category and subcategory.
 -  **No Results Search Test:** This test serves as a negative test case, verifying that the search functionality returns no results and displays an appropriate message when the user inputs an invalid or non-existent search keyword.
 - **Product Details from Search Test:** This test ensures that users can access product details from search results, displaying relevant information such as product images, description, price, and available sizes/colors.